45 Years Ago: Roger Daltrey Releases His First Solo LP, ‘Daltrey’

 The Who were approaching the end of the recording sessions for their second concept album, Quadrophenia, when Roger Daltrey’s first solo record was released in April 1973.
 And fans expecting a rock-god epic from the singer were in for a surprise.
 Unlike Pete Townshend’s and John Entwistle’s solo albums, which sounded enough like Who records if you wanted them to, Daltrey was all about distancing the singer from his band.

 Need proof?
-All but two of the album’s 11 songs were co-written by Leo Sayer, who would reach No. 1 twice in the next few years with his own hits, the proto-disco "You Make Me Feel Like Dancing" and the super-sappy "When I Need You."
+All but two of the album’s 11 songs were co-written by Leo Sayer, who would reach No. 1 twice in the next few years with his own hits, the proto-disco "You Make Me Feel Like Dancing" and the ballad "When I Need You."

 It was co-produced by former British pop teen idol Adam Faith.
 And its cover photo featured a doe-eyed Daltrey in a gold-framed photo that might have been taken from the set of the movie version of Tommy that Daltrey was shooting.